-CrowdProperty is a large P2P Real Estate Lending service in the United Kingdom.
-With both residential and commercial property, this platform offers high quality UK first-charge property loans secured by collateral to investors with a UK bank account.
-Tax-free lending account through the CrowdProperty ISA.
+CrowdProperty is one of the larger P2P Real Estate Lending service in the United Kingdom.
+While offering both residential and commercial property, this platform provides high quality first-charge UK property loans secured by collateral to investors with a UK bank account.
+As required by many investors they offer a tax-free lending account through the CrowdProperty ISA.

 |Business:||Real estate lending|